 A data protection officer is expected to have professional experience and knowledge of data protection laws and standards.
-The DPO should also have a good knowledge of the business sector of the controller that is how the operations are carried out, as well as the information systems, and data security and data protection needs of the controller.
+The DPO should also have a good knowledge of the business sector of the controller that is, how operations are carried out, the data security and data protection needs of the controller.

 Regarding personal qualities of a DPO, the latter for instance should be honest with high professional ethics.
 The DPO's main concern should be enabling compliance with the DPA.
-Thus, DPO should be chosen judiciously with regard to the data protection issues that arise within the organisation.
+Thus, DPOs should be chosen judiciously.